The Symbiotic X-ray Binary IGR J16194-2810: A Window on the Future Evolution of Wide Neutron Star Binaries From Gaia: Analysis

 \subsection{Galactic Orbit}

-We retrieve the right ascension, declination, parallax, and proper motion of IGR J16194-2810 from \textit{Gaia} DR3 (see Table \ref{tab:lit_params}).
-Combining these initial conditions with our best-fit center-of-mass RV, and assuming the Milky Way gravitational potential of \citet{mcmillan_2017}, we use $\texttt{galpy}$ \citep{bovy_2015} to integrate the galactic orbit of IGR J16194-2810 back in time by 1 Gyr in the left and middle panels of Figure \ref{fig:galactic_orbit}.
+We retrieve the right ascension, declination, and proper motion of IGR J16194-2810 from \textit{Gaia} DR3 (see Table \ref{tab:lit_params}).
+Combining these initial conditions with our best-fit parallax and center-of-mass RV, and assuming the Milky Way gravitational potential described by \texttt{MilkyWayPotential2022} in \texttt{gala} \citep{gala}, we use $\texttt{galpy}$ \citep{bovy_2015} to integrate the galactic orbit of IGR J16194-2810 back in time by 1 Gyr in the left and middle panels of Figure \ref{fig:galactic_orbit}.

 We find that the galactic orbit of IGR J16194-2810 is puffier and less circular than the solar orbit, but still confined within $\pm 1$ kpc of the disk midplane.
 This puffiness is possibly due to the natal kick (see Section \ref{sec:formation}).